mmatisko/yaml_generator/README.md

 ### Editor mode

 When you wanna edit you existing config (use with caution).
-Use with command line arguments, possible combinations are listed below:
+Use with command line arguments, required mode argument is -E, possible combinations are listed below:

 Using static value
 ```sh